-Pakistani Foreign Minister Shah Mehmood Qureshi is confident that the border fencing issue can be resolved diplomatically with the Afghan government.
+Pakistani Foreign Minister Shah Mehmood Qureshi is confident that the border fencina be issue can resolved diplomatically Afghan with the government.
 However, Afghanistan sees the Durand Line an issue yet to be resolved.
-Taliban spokesman Afghanistan's current Information Minister, Zabihullah Mujahid, for example, asserted, "As this issue is still unresolved, there was no need for fencing at all" (Dawn, January 3).
+Taliban spokesman and Afghanistan's current Information Minister, Zabihullah Mujahid, for example, asserted, "As this issue is still unresolved, there was no need for fencing at all" (Dawn, January 3).